 Like guar, sesame is not for your weedy ground.
 No individual herbicide is registered for sesame, but yellow herbicides on cotton hail-out ground don't appear to be a major problem.
 Texas A&M has initiated herbicide research on sesame in the South Plains for both new products and tolerance to cotton herbicides.
 You may also contact Ray Langham for suggestions from his experience in terms of what cotton herbicides may curtail sesame performance in a replant situation.
-In general, Sesaco anticipates that for dryland production with good early season moisture, expect 500-900 lbs./A, and for irrigated production, 1000-1500 lbs./A.
+Dr. Peter Dotray, A&M/TTU weed scientist (806.746.6101) has also conducted cotton herbicide injury trials on sesame.
+In general, Sesaco anticipates that for dryland production with good early season moisture, expect 500-900 lbs./A, and for irrigated production, 1,000-1,500 lbs./A.